What You Should Know About Graduating From College in Colorado

 - Colorado Department of Higher Education.
 The Colorado Department of Higher Education is a comprehensive resource for state financial aid and loan programs, including the Colorado Application for State Financial Aid (CAFSA), which allocates $160 million in state financial aid each year.

 - Federal Student Aid (FAFSA).
-Students who are eligible for Federal Student Aid can apply for over $120 billion in financial aid distributed by the U.S. Department of Education.
-FAFSA is given directly to the school and given to students through grants, work-study programs. and loans.
+Students who are eligible for Federal Student Aid can apply for some of the over $120 billion in financial aid distributed by the U.S. Department of Education annually.
+This aid is sent directly to schools and given to students through grants, work-study programs, and loans.
 FAFSA applications are accepted via the online FAFSA form.

 - CareerOneStop.
 Detailed information about scholarships and grants for each state can be found on the CareerOneStop website.
 To refine your search, you can also filter by degree level and state.
 All financial aid opportunities listed include the amount awarded, application deadlines, and relevant contact information.